whichdigital/ksv/README.md

 ```

 #### CsvSourceConfig
-Assuming the InputStream uses UTF8 the instanciation of a `CsvSourceConfig` only needs said InputStream.
+Assuming the InputStream uses UTF8 the instantiation of a `CsvSourceConfig` only needs said InputStream.
 But there are more configuration options:
 * stream: InputStream: the source of the csv
 * charset: Charset: the default is UTF8
 * commaChar: Char: the default is a normal comma (',') but csv files are known to sometimes use other characters (e.g. a semicolon) as a delimiter
 * quoteChar: Char: the default is a double quote, but char (e.g. single quote) can be used
 * fixLine: (String)->String: this function is used on every line of the csv file.
 The idea is to remove e.g. illegal characters.
 The default removes invisible BOM characters (`\uFEFF` and `\u200B`) from the start of the line.
 * keepCsvRecord: (CsvRecord) -> Boolean: The csv input stream can be extremely large.
-Sometimes we want to filter out rows from the csv before an object is instanciated. (in our exemple this would be of type `DataRow`)
+Sometimes we want to filter out rows from the csv before an object is instantiated. (in our example this would be of type `DataRow`)
 * normalizeColumnName: (String)->String: if we don't control the source of the csv data (e.g. because the files come from an external source),
  it often happens the column names change slightly between different versions. the `normalizeColumnName`-parameter is supposed to make
  a configuration more robust against such changes.
 The default version removes all spaces from the column names an maps them to their lower case version.